umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/invoicing/README.md

 ## In this Section

-In this section, we will guide you through the key steps necessary to get you started with the Invoicing payment provider for Vendr.
+In this section, we will guide you through the key steps necessary to get you started with the Invoicing payment provider for Umbraco Commerce.

-It is assumed that before we begin that you already have an Umbraco website configured and Vendr installed.
-If you are not at this stage yet, please read the [core Vendr documentation](http://localhost:5000/o/vHdmkfI8smZW50A5yIZD/s/s0xvC9Moj5Pqo3KonmTs/) to learn how to get started.
+It is assumed that before we begin that you already have an Umbraco website configured and Umbraco Commerce installed.
+If you are not at this stage yet, please read the [core Umbraco Commerce documentation](http://localhost:5000/o/vHdmkfI8smZW50A5yIZD/s/s0xvC9Moj5Pqo3KonmTs/) to learn how to get started.